MoOyeg/rhacm-multi-kubernetes-example/README.md

   - Create List Of PlacementRules we want ACM to use from the placmentrules folder and can be leveraged by other policies.
 PlacementRules are used as selectors to determine which clusters a policy should be applied to.Might need to run this command twice to allow the previous policy to be enforced..
   - Attach subscription-admin role to the user that requested the global-policies namespace above.

-- You can install the ACM policy via a pre-generated yaml using the example:
+  You can install the ACM policy via a pre-generated yaml:

   ```bash
   oc create -f ./policy-global-base/generated-policy.yaml